AndieWill510/tinydoor/Options/039-pleasure-is-not-a-crime.md

 Pleasure is one of the places shame likes to set up camp.
 Not only sexual pleasure: the pleasure of the same song again and again, the pleasure of pressure, the pleasure of a body finally unclenching when the door closes and the room is yours.

-Our pleasure is often treated like evidence: too intense, too private, too much.
+Our pleasure is often treated like evidence: too intense or too much.
 But pleasure is not a crime.

 ## Pressure